rails/rails/guides/source/7_1_release_notes.md

 *   Add `#regroup` query method as a short-hand for `.unscope(:group).group(fields)`.

-*   Add support for generated columns, deferred foreign keys, auto-populated columns, and custom primary keys to the `SQLite3` adapter.
+*   Add support for auto-populated columns, and custom primary keys to the `SQLite3` adapter.

 *   Add modern, performant defaults for `SQLite3` database connections.

 *   Allow specifying where clauses with column-tuple syntax.

     ```ruby
     Topic.where([:title, :author_name] => [["The Alchemist", "Paulo Coelho"], ["Harry Potter", "J.K Rowling"]])
     ```